atran25/GasFast/README.md

 4. Replace "#API-KEY-HERE" with your EthGasStation api key
    1. EthGasStation api key can be obtained from https://data.defipulse.com/
    2. After registering and logging in, go to the dashboard(https://data.defipulse.com/dashboard/egs) and you should find a section containing the api key
+   3. NOTE: EthGasStation uses the units gwei \* 10 for their gas prices, so divide it by 10 to get just gwei
 5. Open a terminal and navigate to the project directory
 6. Run docker-compose up
    1. Stop the application using docker-compose down